 Don’t only get in touch with your customers when it’s time to renew the contract.
-If you want to show them you care for them and not only for their money you have to be in touch regularly.
+If you want to show them you care for them (and not only for their money!) you have to be in touch regularly.
 This is how you will win repeat business from them.

 Let them know about product improvements and planned changes.
 Alert them to related issues like a new legislation that is coming up or simply give them helpful advice.
 You can do that on your blog, in a newsletter or as a regular feature on your website – just make sure to not only talk about yourself but to make it about helping them.

 Also be visible.
-Be there for them on every available channel, be where they are and encourage conversations.
-That specifically applies to the likes of Facebook, Twitter, Google+ and other social media platforms your customers might be using.
-Involve them in what’s going on in your small business and let them meet the team behind the scenes.
+Be there, on the same channels they are on, and encourage conversations.
+That specifically applies to the likes of Facebook, Twitter, Instagram and other social media platforms your customers might be using.
+Involve them in what’s going on in your small business, and let them meet the team behind the scenes.
 Create a sense of openness, trust and relatability wherever you can.

-When your customers want to give you their opinion on your product or make suggestions as to how to make it even better make sure to listen closely.
+When your customers want to give you their opinion on your product or make suggestions as to how to make it even better, make sure to listen closely.
+Don’t get defensive!
 Customer feedback is one of the most valuable things you can get as a small business owner.